Fast reliable pricing and calibration of the rough Heston model: Numerical examples

 \subsection{Comparison of the efficiency of different methods for pricing in the Heston model}

-To avoid the analysis of the potential impact of errors of the Adams method and its modification on the final results, we start with the Heston model, where the integrand can be calculated with machine precision, and, therefore, the errors are the errors of the Fourier inversion method used.
+To avoid the analysis of the potential impact of errors of the Adams method and its modification on the final results, we start with the Heston model, where the integrand can be calculated with machine precision, and, therefore, the errors shown are the errors of the Fourier inversion method used.
 In the tables, we show the parameters of each numerical scheme used so that the reader can check that the errors are as shown in the table.

 We use \cite[Table 2]{Baschetti2022} and prices and relative errors of SINC method shown in \cite[Table 2]{Baschetti2022}.
 Typically, authors tend to select examples to show advantages of their method, hence, we may presume that the authors of \cite{Baschetti2022} believe that the results shown are good.
 However, we use small relative errors of ITM puts shown in \cite[Table 2]{Baschetti2022} to calculate the relative errors of the corresponding OTM call options, which are needed for calibration.
-The errors of OTM calls turn out to be quite significant, which makes SINC method non-suitable for calibration purposes.
+The errors of OTM calls turn out to be quite significant, which makes SINC method unsuitable for calibration purposes.
 In \cite[Table 2]{Baschetti2022}, the maturity is $T=0.1$.
-The results shown in Table~\ref{table:SINC_T=0.1} clearly demonstrate that, in addition to the fact that the SINC method is unnecessarily complicated and uses non-explicit and unreliable recommendations for the choice of the truncation parameters, it is also significantly slower than Flat iFT with BS correction, the Gauss-Laguerre quadrature and SINH-CB method, and the Gauss-Legendre quadrature is significantly less accurate bar in a small vicinity of the spot.
+The results shown in Table~\ref{table:SINC_T=0.1} clearly demonstrate that, in addition to the fact that the SINC method is unnecessarily complicated and uses non-explicit and unreliable recommendations for the choice of the truncation parameters, it is also significantly slower than Flat iFT with BS correction, the Gauss-Laguerre quadrature and SINH-acceleration.
+We also observe that the Gauss-Legendre quadrature is significantly less accurate than Flat iFT with BS correction and SINH-acceleration bar in a small vicinity of the spot.
 Therefore, in the following two tables Table~\ref{table:SINC_T=0.5} and \ref{table:SINC_T=2} for $T=0.5$ and $T=2$, we do not calculate the errors of SINC method.
 We also do not show the errors of the Gauss-Legendre quadrature because the errors are systematically and significantly larger than the errors of the Gauss-Laguerre quadrature.
 The parameters in Tables~\ref{table:SINC_T=0.1} - \ref{table:SINC_T=2} are the ones in \cite[Table 2]{Baschetti2022}, and the riskless and dividend rates $r=0$, $q=0$.